Norton Antivirus Cost and Plan Pricing

 Suffice it to say that some people are more tech-savvy than others.
-Without stereotyping people by their ages, research has shown that millennials are the leading adopters or tech, with Baby Boomers and Gen Xers following behind.3 But no matter what age you are, running into frustrating tech issues is…well, frustrating.
+Without stereotyping people by their ages, research has shown that millennials are the leading adopters of tech, with Baby Boomers and Gen Xers following behind.3 But no matter what age you are, running into frustrating tech issues is…well, frustrating.
 Fortunately, Norton offers a virtual help desk that lets you contact IT whenever you want, 24/7, for $19.99 a month.
-This applies to three devices, which may or may not be enough for you.
-For one device, that cost goes down to $69.99 per service, and there’s also an annual option covering one device for $149.99 a year.
+This applies to three devices, be it a smartphone, tablet, or computer.
+With this plan, you can call Norton’s virtual help desk unlimited times.

 Norton Utilities Premium

 Norton Utilities Premium is another optimizer for PCs available for $39.99 a year.
 You can use it on up to 10 PCs but again, we don’t think this service is necessary as you can clean up your PC yourself for free.

 Finally, there’s an option for small businesses with five, 10 or 20 devices.
 This software works on Windows, Android, macOS and iOS, but Norton’s website isn’t very clear on what it actually does.
 To find out, we recommend live chatting with a member of their support staff to get all of your questions answered.

 Looking at numbers only, Norton’s pricing is commensurate with other top antivirus companies, and overall, we’re fans of the software.
 Here’s why.